cagnulein/QZCompanionNordictrackTreadmill/README.md

 **Installation Instructions:**

 QZ Companion can be installed in one of two ways.
 Both methods make no changes to the underlying Android or iFit structure and can be easily removed via an uninstall script or by doing a treadmill factory reset.

+**Note:** The first install method is strongly recommended if you can get an ADB connection established between a Windows PC and your treadmill.
+The second method is provided for those who cannot get an ADB connection established, but is harder to troubleshoot if you encounter problems.

 If you have USB debugging mode enabled and know your treadmills IP, you can skip to step 4.